RaygenEngine/Raygen/Readme.md

 ![Rayxen](/assets/engine-data/logo.png?style=centerme "Rayxen")

+(outdated and/or imprecise, wait for version v1.0.1)

-# RayxeИ, a graphics engine
+# Rayxen, a graphics engine

-RayxeИ is a graphics/game engine focused on renderer extensibility.
+Rayxen is a graphics engine focused on renderer extensibility.

 ## Compiling